 The behaviour of itrev is simple: it reverses its first argument by stacking its elements onto the second argument, and it returns that second argument when the first one becomes empty.
 Note that itrev is tail-recursive: it can be compiled into a loop; no stack is necessary for executing it.

-Naturally, we would like to show that itrev does indeed reverse its first argument provided the second one is empty:
+Naturally, we would like to show that itrev reverses its first argument:

 '''

-lemma "itrev xs | = rev xs"
+lemma "itrev xs [] = rev xs"

 '''

 There is no choice as to the induction variable: